mohanraghava-higherself/jetayuV1/README.md

 - **Aircraft Flow:** Jet suggestions appear after pax is captured OR when user asks about aircraft
 - **Booking Flow:** When user says "go ahead", "book it", etc., lead status changes to "confirmed" and operators are notified
 - **Auth Flow:** Authentication is optional for chat, required only for booking confirmation
-- **Email:** If SMTP not configured, booking notifications are logged to console
+- **Email:** Uses Resend API for booking notifications.
+If not configured, notifications are logged to console
 - **Session Persistence:** Session data persists in Supabase across page refreshes (if same session_id used)
 - **OAuth Setup:** Configure Google and Apple OAuth in Supabase Dashboard > Authentication > Providers